Prag8855/aab/content/guides/work-visa.md

 Before your embassy or consulate appointment, you must...

 - [ ] **Find a job**
-    You must find a job before you apply for the Blue Card.
-The job must meet the [Blue Card requirements](#work-visa-requirements). - [How to find a job](/guides/find-a-job-in-berlin)
+    You must find a job before you apply for the work visa.
+The job must meet the [work visa requirements](#work-visa-requirements). - [How to find a job](/guides/find-a-job-in-berlin)
 - [ ] **Find a place to live in Germany**
     It's really hard to find an apartment.
 Start looking as soon as you can.
     - [ ] Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-one-address).
     - [ ] Your apartment must be affordable.
 Your rent can't be higher than your income.
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
-If you can't get this, you might not get a Blue Card.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
+If you can't get this, you might not get a work visa.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **Get health insurance**
     You need valid health insurance.
 Travel insurance is not accepted.
 [Talk to a health insurance broker](/guides/german-health-insurance#insurance-brokers).
-They help you choose health insurance for your Blue Card application.
+They help you choose health insurance for your work visa application.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the [required documents](#required-documents) ↓**

 ### 3. Go to your National Visa appointment